MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 You can view and update the details through [standard Dataverse APIs](/power-apps/developer/data-platform/webapi/query-data-web-api), the [Dataverse connector](/connectors/commondataserviceforapps/), or directly from the **Tables** view in the maker portal.

 Since this feature is built on elastic tables, we store the cloud run history data in specific logical partitions for optimized performance.
-The run history data is partitioned based on users.
-This means each user in an organization has a dedicated partition.
+The run history data is partitioned based on users, so each each user in an organization has a dedicated partition.

 [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) data uses [Dataverse database storage capacity](/power-platform/admin/capacity-storage#dataverse-tab).
 Storage use across environments [can be monitored in the Power Platform admin center](/power-platform/admin/capacity-storage#verifying-your-new-storage-model).